AdyGCode/SaaS-FED-Notes/SaaS-CAD-Notes/2026/Session-10/1-authentication/slides.md

 touch resources/views/layouts/{app,guest}.blade.php
 ```

+---
+level: 2
+---

+# How to Install, Configure & Implement Laravel Fortify

 ## Admin Blade File

 The admin blade file will be very similar to the guest and app versions.